DSalvucciData/DSalvucciData/README.md

 - 👋 Hi, I’m @DSalvucciData
 - 👀 I’m interested in data analysis, data science, and leveraging data to drive business insights.
-- 🌱 I recently completed the Google Data Analytics Professional Certificate and I'm currently deepening my skills in SQL and R, exploring advanced visualization techniques, and starting to learn Python.
+- 🌱 Completed the Google Data Analytics Professional Certificate and I'm currently deepening my skills in advanced SQL and R, exploring advanced visualization techniques, and learning Python.
 - 💞️ I’m looking to collaborate on data-driven projects, especially in the fields of biology or healthcare analytics.
 - 📫 How to reach me dariosalvucci@gmail.com
 - 😄 Pronouns: He/Him